apreshill/rmd-graphite/content/start/_index.md

 description: "What do you need to know to start using R Markdown?
 Learn what you need in this quick tour."
 ---

-## What is R Markdown?

-R Markdown is a tool designed for anyone who uses code to work with data.
-You can use R Markdown at any stage of an analysis project, any time you want to develop code and ideas alongside each other.

-Start an R Markdown project if you want to:

-* Save, execute, and explain your code, all in the same place.

-* Transform your code into polished and professional data products&mdash;reports, dashboards, websites, slides, even books&mdash;that are ready to be shared.

 Watch this 1-minute video to see what is possible with R Markdown: